emreercelebi/Goals-For-Today/README.md

 4. open a web browser and navigate to http://localhost:8080/ the app should be running!

 As long as the webpack server is running, code changes should be reflected after saving.
 Try it out!

+## To start the server locally

+1. Clone the repo, `cd Goals-For-Today` and `yarn`.
+2. `yarn build` to create the build files in the dist/ folder.
+3. `yarn server-start` to start the local server